Welcome to your next baking adventure! I’m about to introduce you to a tool that will revolutionize your baking experience: the baking plate.

 2. Material: Consider the material’s properties, such as heat retention, durability, and maintenance requirements.
 Ceramic, stainless steel, and cast iron each have their strengths and weaknesses, so select one that aligns with your preferences.

-Using a Baking Plate
+Using a Baking Sheet

 Preheating